kujukuju/MetaThreadSafe/README.md

 ### Thread Safety Notes

-This metaprogram will automatically typcheck any modules that use any thread safety marking notes.
+This metaprogram will automatically safety check any modules that use any thread safety marking notes.

 ### Safety Checking Rules